pretix/pretix-docs/docs/trust/privacy/gdpr.md

 pretix applies state-of-the-art security mechanisms (Art.
 32 GDPR).
 The application supports modern cryptography and authentication schemes.
 For pretix Hosted, we take care of automated monitoring and backups.
-You can learn more on our website: [security at pretix](https://pretix.eu/about/en/security).
+You can learn more on our website: [Security at pretix](https://pretix.eu/about/en/security).

 ## Rights of the data subject